PlaidCloud/website/content/en/docs/tasks/administer-cluster/manage-resources/cpu-constraint-namespace.md

 Your cluster must have at least 1.0 CPU available for use to run the task examples.
-See [meaning of CPU](/docs/concepts/configuration/manage-resources-containers/#meaning-of-cpu) to learn what Kubernetes means by “1 CPU”.
+See [meaning of CPU](/docs/concepts/configuration/manage-resources-containers/#meaning-of-cpu) to learn what PlaidCloud means by “1 CPU”.

 <!-- steps -->